-As COVID-19 continues to spread throughout New York State, it’s important to know how to properly clean your home, car, and groceries to help keep you and your family safe.
+As schools reopen and COVID-19 continues to spread throughout the country, it’s important for parents and teachers to know how to properly clean their home, classroom, car, and groceries to help stay protected.

-Melissa Bronstein, Director of Infection Prevention and Control and COVID-19 Task Force member for Rochester Regional Health, has created a list of her top cleaning tips and provided insight into how you can help reduce the spread of the coronavirus in your community.
+Melissa Bronstein is the director of infection prevention and control for Rochester Regional Health.
+She guides us through her best cleaning tips and provides insight into how you can help reduce the spread of the coronavirus in your community.

-Cleaning and disinfecting are terms that are often confused with one another, but they mean very different things.
+Cleaning, disinfecting, and sanitizing are terms that are often confused with one another, but they mean very different things.

-Cleaning is the removal of germs and dirt from surfaces, but cleaning does not kill germs.
+Cleaning is the removal of germs and dirt from surfaces, usually with soap and water.
+Cleaning does not kill germs.
 It merely removes germs and lowers the risk of spreading infection.

-“Wear disposable gloves when cleaning and disinfecting,” Bronstein said.
-“This will reduce the spread of germs from your hands to other areas of your house, car, or groceries.”
+“Wear disposable gloves when cleaning, disinfecting, or sanitizing,” Bronstein said.
+“This will reduce the spread of germs from your hands to other areas of your house, classroom, car, or groceries.”

 Generally, the most important areas to clean and disinfect are commonly touched surfaces such as tables, doorknobs, light switches, handles, toilets, etc. These surfaces should be cleaned every day.